vivekbrh01/js_closure/practice/scope.md

 };

 let allFunctions = [add, sub, multiply, divide];
+// Output: undefined.
+Since the function is not called yet.
 ```

 31. You have to pass 10 and 12 as initial value and find the final output when you pass the return value of one function as an input to the next function in the array `allFunctions`.